aljylany/yukibot6059/replit.md

 - **Python logging**: Utilized for error tracking, debugging, and operational monitoring.
 - **asyncio**: Python's built-in library for writing concurrent code, essential for the bot's asynchronous operations.
 - **External APIs (Configured but Optional)**: Architecture supports integration with external services like Stock APIs, Payment Providers, and Crypto APIs.

+# Recent Changes (2025-08-17)

+## New Features Implemented:
+- ✅ **Bot Insult Protection System**: Yuki now responds with sarcastic and defensive messages when users attempt to insult or demean the bot
+- ✅ **Custom Commands System**: Authorized users (moderators+) can add custom commands with "اضافة امر [keyword] [response]" format
+- ✅ **Music Search Integration**: Users can search for music across YouTube, SoundCloud, and Spotify platforms with commands like "ابحث عن اغنية [song name]"
+- ✅ **"جاب العيد" Special Response**: Automatically responds with a specific YouTube music link when this phrase is mentioned
+- ✅ **Anti-Zarf Protection**: Bot refuses to be "zarfed" and responds humorously when targeted with زرف/سرف commands
+- ✅ **Enhanced Database Schema**: Updated custom_commands table with proper keyword/responses columns
+- ✅ **State Management**: Integrated CustomCommandsStates for multi-step command creation
+- ✅ **Permission-Based Access**: Custom command creation restricted to moderators and above
+- ✅ **Database Integration**: All new features fully integrated with SQLite database and async operations

+## Technical Updates:
+- Added new modules: `custom_commands.py`, `music_search.py`, `message_handlers.py`
+- Enhanced `special_responses.py` with comprehensive bot protection responses
+- Updated database schema for custom commands support
+- Integrated new features into main message handling pipeline
+- Added proper error handling and logging for all new features